brunobord/nagademon-2014-old/character.md

 ----

 ## Basic moves

+Every character has access to these Basic Moves.

 When you're performing a *Move*, the GM is asking you to roll two six-sided dice, add the appropriate stat and see what happens.